-EAA and the Ninety-Nines are proud to announce the Karen Johnson Solo Scholarship to provide a young woman (age 16-20) with financial support for flight training through her first solo.
-The scholarship will be awarded during the WomenVenture activities at EAA AirVenture Oshkosh 2013 on Friday, August 2.
-The funds for the scholarship were provided by the Ventura County chapter of the 99s in memory of their chapter chair through generous donations from Barry Schiff, the Van Nuys Propeller Aircraft Association and friends of Karen Johnson.
-Deadline extended!
-Applications will be accepted through July 15.
-First prize of $6,000 and second prize of at least $2,800 will be paid in installments to the winner's selected flight-training program.
-Both winners also will be awarded a Lightspeed Aviation headset.
+EAA and the Ninety-Nines will award a $3,000 Karen Johnson Solo Scholarship to provide a young woman (age 16-20 at any time during the 2014 calendar year) with financial support for flight training through her first solo.
+The scholarship will be awarded during the WomenVenture activities at EAA AirVenture Oshkosh on Wednesday, July 30, 2014.
+The funds for the scholarship were provided by the International Ninety-Nines and the Ventura County Chapter.
+Applications will be accepted through July 10, 2014.
+First prize of $3,000 will be paid in installments to the winner's selected flight-training program.
 All applications must include a 500-word essay describing why you want to learn to fly, how you will apply your training, and goals for your future.
 It is also expected that winners will provide a 400-1,000 word essay to the scholarship committee after their selection sharing their training experiences and the goals that they have met.
-Financial information is not required as part of application.
+Proof of financial need and financial information is not required as part of application.

 Clay Lacy Professional Pilot Internship